ElektraInitiative/libelektra/src/plugins/crypto/README.md

 ### Planned Features ###

-- Encryption of values (Key)
+- Encryption of values
-- Decryption of values (Key)
+- Decryption of values
 - Key derivation by metadata (password provided within a meta-key)
+- Key derivation by using a specified key-file (like the SSH client does)
 - Key derivation by utilizing the pgp-agent
-- Key derivation by using a specified key-file (like the SSH client does)

 The encryption and decryption of values is a straight forward process, once the key and IV are supplied.
 The key-derivation process in a library is a bit tricky.